Hay Point & Mackay

 Over the past 12 months, hard coral cover has continued to increase in the three inshore locations following the major 2020 disturbance of accumulated sea surface temperature heat stress at the GBR-wide scale in 2020.
 This potential recovery is a positive outcome over only a few years following such a large-scale disturbance at these locations.

-Over the last decade, total coral cover has fluctuated with some losses across locations, however, it is currently at the highest level over this period at both Round Top and Victor Island with 29% and 26% hard coral respectively.
-Slade Island, with 21% hard coral cover, is also showing good recovery since 2020 diebacks.
+Over the last decade, hard coral cover has fluctuated with some losses across locations after both the 2017 TC Debbie and the 2020 heat stress event, however, recovery gains since then have held at both Round Top and Victor Island with 31% and 29% hard coral respectively.
+Slade Island, with 27% hard coral cover, is also showing good recovery since 2020 diebacks.

 Read more on cyclone impacts on the coral near our ports.
 You can see more analysis on the data in these reports.